ken-arthur005/ken-arthur005/README.md

-- 👋 Hi, I’m @ken-arthur005
+- 👋 Hi, I’m Carey
-- 👀 I’m interested in web development and mobile app creation
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning full-stack web development
+- 🌱 I’m currently learning backend development
 - 💞️ I’m looking to collaborate on a lot of projects
 - 📫 How to reach me careykenarthur201@gmail.com and [@CareyCKenArthur on twitter](https://twitter.com/CareyCKenArthur)